Copyright © Ministry of Health Singapore. All Rights Reserved.

 This is defined as vaginal bleeding or spotting that happens in the

 first 12 weeks of your pregnancy.
 Most of these bleeds are not significant and your baby is not affected in anyway.
-However, if persistent or associated with pain, it may indicate underlying problems such as a
+However, if persistent or associated with pain, it may indicate underlying problems such as a miscarriage or an

 ectopic pregnancy (pregnancy that exists outside the womb).
 It is imperative that you seek